cioos-siooc/metadata-entry-form/firebase-functions/functions/dataset-name.md

 #### Abstract

 - [ ] Abbreviations have been expanded upon at first mention
-- [ ] Abstract describes how, when, what, where, why of data collection and is limited to ~ 250 words
+- [ ] Abstract describes how, when, what, where, why of data collection and is limited to no more than 500 words

 #### DOI